 Quadratic Equation Using Completing The Square Method

-This article will be a useful guide to help you understand how to solve quadratic equation using completing the square method.
-It will show you a step-by-step means for solving simple and complex quadratic equation using completing the square method.
+This article will be a helpful guide to help you understand how to solve quadratic equations using completing the square method.
+It will show you a step-by-step means for solving simple and complex quadratic equations using completing the square method.
 Ensure to read to the end.

 What Is Quadratic Equation?

-In our previous article on Quadratic equations using Factorization method, we explained everything about the concept of quadratic equation.
-As a reminder, a quadratic equation is an equation which takes the general form of ax2+ bx + c = 0 where the highest power of the unknown is 2.
+In our previous article on Quadratic equations using the Factorization method, we explained everything about the quadratic equation.
+As a reminder, a quadratic equation is an equation that takes the general form of ax2+ bx + c = 0, where the highest power of the unknown is 2.

-We highlighted that there were several methods of solving quadratic equation which includes:
+We highlighted that there were several methods of solving quadratic equations, which include:

 - Factorization method